A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Estate Planning for Families

 If you have minor children, the most important paragraph in your estate plan is the one that names a guardian.
-Everything else — the trust, the tax planning, the insurance — exists to support the people in that paragraph.

 Key Points